targetteal/o2-pt/rule-book.md

 The Outer Link is accountable for assigning people to _Roles_ in the _Circle_, and may invite any person that is part of the organization, unless a _Restriction_ says otherwise.

-The Outer Link can also establish priorities for the _Circle_, and _Circle_ members are expected to align with those priorities.
+The Outer Link can also establish priorities for the _Circle_, and _Circle Members_ are expected to align with those priorities.

 The Outer Link role can be excluded or modified entirely with a _Restriction_.